-To further characterize the three phases found in ED, we have used DMRG to analyze the nature of the ground state of $\mathcal{H}$ on cylinders of two geometries XC and YC.
-In XC geometry, shown in Figure~\ref{fig:XCDMRG}(a), periodic boundary condition (PBC) is applied along $J_c$ bonds, while open boundary condition (OBC) is applied along the $J-J^{'}$ chain.
-This geometry enables calculation of spin correlation along X ($J-J^{'}$ chain direction) and diagonal ($J_d$ chain direction) paths, P-1 and P-2, highlighted by green and orange lines in the figure.
+To further characterize the three phases found in ED, we have used DMRG to analyze the nature of the ground state of $\mathcal{H}$ \textcolor{black}{on} cylindrical geometries, \textcolor{black}{which is discussed in details in Appendix D}.
 We computed spin correlations in the three different phases identified in ED, (i) weak $J_{c}$, strong $J_{d}$ (Phase I: $J_{c}/J=-0.3$, $J_{d}/J=-0.8$), (ii) comparable $J_{d}$, $J_{c}$ (Phase II: $J_{c}/J=J_{d}/J=-0.3$), and (iii) strong $J_{c}$, weak $J_{d}$ (Phase III: $J_{c}/J=-0.5$ and $J_{d}/J=-0.1$).
 Since the Hamiltonian is isotropic, the correlations $S^{x}$, $S^{y}$ and $S^{z}$ are identical, we computed the total correlation, defined as,

-Figure~\ref{fig:XCDMRG}(b) and (c) present the spin correlations $C(r)$ on the 80-site XC-cluster along the path P-1 and P-2.
-Since the path P-1 is considered along the alternating AFM $J$-$J^{'}$ chain, the spin correlations in all three phases mentioned above, exhibit short-range AFM correlation with exponential decay.
-On the other hand, the spin correlations along path P-2 show different behavior in different phases.
+Figs.~\ref{fig:XCDMRG}(a) and (b) present the spin correlations $C(r)$ on the 80-site XC-cluster along the path P-1 and P-2 (cf Appendix D for reference).
+Since the path P-1 is considered along the alternating AFM $J$-$J^{\prime}$ chain, the spin correlations in all three phases mentioned above, exhibit short-range AFM correlation with exponential decay.
+On the other hand, the spin correlations along path P-2 show different behaviour in different phases.
 We note this path includes the sub-leading FM exchange $J_d$.
-In Phase I correlations indicate FM long-range order ($m_{FM} \approx 0.08$) while in Phase III short-range AFM correlation with exponential decay is observed.
-The AFM correlations in phase III though decay faster than of path P-1.
-However, in phase II, correlations vanish even at next-nearest neighbour, which suggest spins are highly disordered in this phase.
+In Phase I, correlations indicate FM long-range order ($m_{FM} \approx 0.08$) while in Phase III short-range AFM correlation with exponential decay is observed.
+The AFM correlations in phase III though decay faster than those of path P-1.
+However, in phase II, correlations vanish even at the next-nearest neighbour, which suggests spins are highly disordered in this phase.